revbayes/revbayes.github.io/tutorials/episodic_div/index.md

 -------

-This tutorial describes how to specify an episodic branching-process model in `RevBayes`; a birth-death process where diversification rates vary episodically through time modeled as piecewise-constant rates
+This tutorial describes how to specify an episodic branching-process model in RevBayes; a birth-death process where diversification rates vary episodically through time modeled as piecewise-constant rates
 {% cite Stadler2011} {% cite Hoehna2015a %}.
 The probabilistic graphical model is given
 once at the beginning of this tutorial.
 Your goal is to estimate